GunaShankar0213/MRI-to-CT-/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License.
+See the LICENSE file for details.